-This article provides an overview of the top financial services companies and also provides a list of online investment research tools.
+This article provides an overview of the top financial services companies and a list of online investment research tools.
 This list is helpful for anyone who is searching for an investment company.
 In addition, this list is helpful for private investigators who conduct financial investigations.

 What is Investing?

-Investment involves the choice by an individual or an organization, such as a pension fund, after some analysis or thought, to place or lend money in a financial vehicle, instrument or asset, such as property, commodity, stock, bond, financial derivatives (e.g. futures or options), that has a certain level of risk and provides the possibility of generating financial returns over a period of time.
+Investment involves the choice by an individual or an organization, such as a pension fund, after some analysis or thought, to place or lend money in a financial vehicle, instrument, or asset, such as property, commodity, stock, bond, financial derivatives (e.g., futures or options), that has a certain level of risk and provides the possibility of generating financial returns over a period of time.

 List of Online Investment Research Tools

 Charles Schwab – Charles Schwab is highly rated as one of the best investment platforms for retirement.
-This is due to having a large selection of tools, great customer service, and the largest selection of commission-free funds.
+This is due to having a large selection of tools, excellent customer service, and the largest selection of commission-free funds.
 Schwab trades are just $4.95 per trade.

 Cryptocurrency Exchanges – Learn about cryptocurrency and the online trading exchanges where they are bought and sold.

-eTrade.com – E*TRADE is an innovative financial services company offering a full suite of easy-to-use online brokerage, investing and related banking solutions, delivered at a competitive price.
+eTrade.com – E*TRADE is an innovative financial services company offering a full suite of easy-to-use online brokerage, investing, and related banking solutions delivered at a competitive price.
 We empower individuals to take control of their financial futures by providing the products, tools, and services they need to meet their near- and long-term investing goals.

 Merrill Edge –